No matter the insurance policy you use, be sure to print the insurance policy & contact information before you go abroad!

 If You Are Participating on a Rhodes Program...

 Students participating on Rhodes programs and the Bilateral Exchange programs are covered by a comprehensive international insurance plan mandated and paid for by Rhodes.
 This plan provides adequate coverage for accident, illness, hospitalization, accidental death and dismemberment, emergency medical evacuation, and repatriation while outside the United States.
-GeoBlue (formerly called HTH Worldwide) handles claims in various languages and from medical providers around the world.
+GeoBlue (part of HTH Worldwide) handles claims in various languages and from medical providers around the world.
 A schedule of benefits can be obtained from the Buckman Center.

 If You Are Participating on a Non-Rhodes Program...